-6. The Applicant should describe the type of irrigation proposed.
-During the environmental review of the original Proposed Action, the Applicant committed to an irrigation strategy that includes measures such as harvesting rainwater to reduce the demand on the public water supply, utilizing plant species that require less water, reducing areas that require irrigation and utilizing smart meters for sprinkler systems.
+- 14. The Applicant should describe the type of irrigation proposed.
+During the environmental review of the original Proposed Action, the Applicant committed to an irrigation strategy that includes measures such as harvesting rainwater to reduce the demand on the public water supply, utilizing plant species that require less water, reducing areas that require irrigation and utilizing smart meters for sprinkler systems. - 15.

-- 7. The Applicant should provide a subdivision plat for review.
-The plat should demonstrate that the proposed lots meet the minimum requirements of the R-MF-A Zoning District. - 8.
 The Applicant shall submit a preliminary plat along with all other required information required pursuant to Chapter 275 of the Town Code.
-The Applicant should submit a plat map with all required information, any required public improvements, designs for streets, and any proposed easements. - 9.
+The Applicant should submit a plat map with all required information, any required public improvements, designs for streets, and any proposed easements. - 16.
 The Applicant should provide details for review of the proposed chipping and/or blasting plan.